-Besides, the very person who abuses wild sports on the plea of cruelty indulges personally in conventional cruelties which are positive tortures.
-His appetite is not destroyed by the knowledge that his cook has skinned the eels alive, or that the lobsters were plunged into boiling water to be cooked.
+To quiet steady-going people in England, there is an idea of cruelty inseparable from the pursuit of large game; people talk of "unoffending elephants," "poor buffaloes," "pretty deer," and a variety of nonsense about things which they cannot possibly understand.
+Besides the very person who abuses wild sports on the plea of cruelty, indulges personally in conventional cruelties which are positive tortures.
+His appetite is not destroyed by the knowledge that his cook has skinned the cels alive, or that the lobsters were plunged into boiling water to be cooked.
 He should remember that a small animal has the same feeling as the largest, and if he condemns any sport as cruel, he must condemn all.